mani611/postgresql/README.md

 Roles and Variables
 --------------

-postgres :- It will enable postgres 9.6 repo and install postgres in standalone mode.
-No variables required to use this role. postgres-master :- It will configure postgres server to act as master server and allow replication.
+**postgres :-** It will enable postgres 9.6 repo and install postgres in standalone mode.
+No variables required to use this role.
+**postgres-master :-** It will configure postgres server to act as master server and allow replication.
 Need to specify "master_ip" variable value as server IP itself to restrict self replication.
+**postgres-slave :-** It will install
 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies